Steerable but Not Decodable: Function Vectors Operate Beyond the Logit Lens: Extended IID Accuracy and Baseline Tables

 \section{Extended IID Accuracy and Baseline Tables}

-Tables~\ref{tab:full_baselines_gemma} and~\ref{tab:full_baselines_mistral} report the corresponding tables for Gemma-2-9B and Mistral-7B-v0.3.
-Zero-shot baseline accuracy correlates strongly with IID steering success across all models: Gemma Base $r = 0.786$, Gemma IT $r = 0.750$, Llama Base $r = 0.869$, Llama IT $r = 0.725$, Mistral Base $r = 0.866$, Mistral IT $r = 0.810$ (all $p < 10^{-16}$).
+Tables~\ref{tab:baselines_llama}, \ref{tab:baselines_gemma}, and \ref{tab:baselines_mistral} report zero-shot, 5-shot ICL, and IID-steering accuracy per task per family.
+Zero-shot baseline accuracy correlates strongly with IID steering across all 6 models: Gemma Base $r = 0.79$, Gemma IT $r = 0.75$, Llama Base $r = 0.87$, Llama IT $r = 0.73$, Mistral Base $r = 0.87$, Mistral IT $r = 0.81$ (all $p < 10^{-3}$).
+FV steering redirects existing capabilities; it does not teach new ones.

-Tables~\ref{tab:within_task_corr_gemma} and~\ref{tab:within_task_corr_mistral} report the within-task alignment--transfer correlations for Gemma and Mistral.
-The pooled-$r$-positive, mean-within-task-$r$-near-zero pattern holds for Gemma (Gemma Base pooled $r = +0.058$, mean within-task $r = -0.018$; Gemma IT pooled $r = +0.126$, mean within-task $r = +0.083$).
-Mistral shows the true Simpson's paradox: pooled $r$ is negative ($-0.199$ Base, $-0.187$ IT), yet Mistral IT mean within-task $r = +0.139$, with object\_color driving a strong positive within-task correlation ($r = +0.589$).
+\paragraph{Aggregate destructive cases.} Across all 6 models, the rate at which the mean steered accuracy drops below the zero-shot baseline---i.e., FV steering hurts the task in aggregate---is 0--1\%.
+As discussed in \S\ref{sec:iid}, this aggregate-task statistic is compatible with prior reports of substantial \emph{per-sample} anti-steerability~\citep{tan2024analysing, braun2025understanding}: positive effects can dominate the mean even when individual examples are pushed in the wrong direction.
+The aggregate result establishes that FV injection at the task-mean level is consistently additive or neutral; it does not contradict the existence of per-sample failures documented in prior work.

 \FloatBarrier